savantadarsh/SQL/README.md

 # CloudFlow Revenue and Retention Optimization Project
 ## Business Objective
 CloudFlow aims to **maximize recurring revenue and customer retention** by identifying key factors influencing subscription growth and churn.
-The objective of this project is to leverage data-driven insights to **optimize revenue streams** (through better product uptake and upsells) and **improve customer retention** (by addressing churn causes and engagement gaps).
-This will guide strategic initiatives to increase customer lifetime value and reduce churn rate.
+This project leverages data-driven insights to **optimize revenue streams** (via better product uptake and upsells) and **improve retention** (by addressing churn causes and engagement gaps).
+These findings will inform strategic initiatives that boost customer lifetime value and reduce churn rate.

 ## Company Background
-CloudFlow is a **subscription-based SaaS company** offering cloud solutions on a tiered plan model (e.g. Basic, Pro, Premium).
-As a B2B-focused platform, CloudFlow serves organizations of varying sizes – from small teams to enterprise clients – on monthly or annual subscriptions.
-The company’s revenue model relies on **recurring subscription fees** and expansion within accounts (upselling additional product modules or higher-tier plans).
-Maintaining high customer satisfaction and continual product value is critical in **driving renewals and upgrades** in this SaaS model.
+CloudFlow is a **subscription-based B2B SaaS company** offering cloud solutions through a tiered plan model (Basic, Pro, Premium).
+Its clients range from small teams to large enterprises, paying monthly or annually.
+Revenue primarily comes from recurring subscriptions and expansion within existing accounts.
+Success in this model hinges on high customer satisfaction and perceived product value.

 ## Project Purpose
-The purpose of the Revenue and Retention Optimization project is to **analyze CloudFlow’s usage, financial, and customer interaction data** to uncover actionable insights.
-By examining subscription revenues, user engagement patterns, support interactions, and conversion funnels, the project addresses key business questions:
+This analysis focuses on answering three core business questions:

 *Where are we gaining or losing revenue?*